-People may wonder why they need a medical alert device if they have a smartphone or a smartwatch.
+If you already have a smartphone, you might be wondering why you would need a medical alert device.
 The answer is speed.
 Every second matters after an emergency such as a fall or car accident.

 Bay Alarm Medical is a division of Bay Alarm, a security system provider located in Concord, California.
 Bay Alarm was founded 75 years ago in 1946 and is a family-run business.